sovonbd/edumart-client-12/README.md

 ## Contributing

-We welcome contributions to enhance and improve Edumart!
+I welcome contributions to enhance and improve Edumart!
 Please feel free to fork this repository, make changes, and submit pull requests.

 ## Acknowledgements